Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 This integration adds Commerce-specific functionality when using Optimizely Search & Navigation with Optimizely Commerce.
 To install this on your website, run the Search & Navigation content indexing job on the site after the EPiServer.Find.Commerce package is installed.

-The Optimizely Personalization product suite adds personalized content and product recommendations, and personalized search results to the site.
+The Optimizely Personalization product suite adds personalized content and, product recommendations, and personalized search results to the site.
 You can also add components to store and analyze visitor activity through Optimizely Visitor Intelligence.
-Tracking and personalization components are based on services that you sign up to, and client packages that you install on the site.
+Tracking and personalization components are based on services you sign up for and client packages you install on the site.

 See the following how to install and get started: